Gary Larson

+Early life and education

 Larson was born and raised in University Place, Washington, in suburban Tacoma, the son of Verner, a car salesman, and Doris, a secretary.
 He graduated from Curtis Senior High School in University Place and from Washington State University in Pullman with a degree in communications.
 During high school and college, he played jazz guitar and banjo.

 Larson said his family has "a morbid sense of humor", and that he was influenced by the "paranoid" sense of humor of his older brother, Dan.
 Dan played pranks on Gary, for example by taking advantage of his fear of monsters under the bed by waiting in the closet for the right moment to pounce.
 Dan "scared the hell out of me" whenever he could, Gary said, but Dan also nurtured Gary's love of scientific knowledge.
 They caught animals in Puget Sound and placed them in terrariums in the basement, and also made a small desert ecosystem.